Julian

 • The Inner Harbour – Houses terminals for Seaplane service to Vancouver and the Washington State Ferries.

-Vancouver to Victoria FAQ
+Vancouver to Victoria FAQs

 How far is Victoria from Vancouver?